A Simple Philosophy

 Inevitably, some records and tapes will have suffered the ravages of time and may be in such a poor state that satisfactory restoration will be difficult, and at worst, may even be impossible.
 In rare cases where nothing worthwhile can be done, the source media will be returned to the customer with no charge other than the return postage.

-That said, for records and tapes in below average to poor condition, we can apply manual restoration techniques which will undoubtedly produce a CD showing a distinct improvement over the original source.
-If such manual restoration is required, this will be discussed with the customer before any work is undertaken, and an estimate will be produced (work is charged at an hourly rate).
+That said, for records and tapes in below average to poor condition, we can still apply manual restoration techniques which will undoubtedly produce a CD showing a distinct improvement over the original source.
+As mentioned above, if such manual restoration is required, this will be discussed with the client before any work is undertaken, and an estimate will be produced (work is charged at an hourly rate).
 The resulting CD will not deteriorate further, allowing your rare, unique and valuable recordings to be salvaged for posterity.

 Life expectancy for CDs is expected to exceed 100 years, so these restorations will outlive all of us!